rscohn2/dpcpp-ref/source/model/sample-program.rst

  Anatomy of a DPC++ Program
 ============================

+We start with a DPC++ example application to illustrate basic DPC++ concepts.
+We continue by breaking down the DPC++ programming model into 4 areas as follows.

 The following example uses the oneAPI programming model to add 2 vectors.
 When compiled and executed, the sample program computes the 1024 element vector add in parallel on the accelerator.
 This assumes